If You Are What You Eat, You Won’t Believe the Marilyn Monroe DietUpdated: June 03, 2017Celebrity Health

 The drastic change in society’s view of female beauty over the past 50 years has coincided with an equally drastic change in diet.

 Artificially made “health” foods, protein powders, bars, drinks, mixes and supplements take center stage instead of the basic, traditional and highly nourishing fare such as what Ms. Monroe preferred.

 The September 1952 edition of Pageant magazine highlighted the Marilyn Monroe diet, which was comprised of extremely simple fare, written in her own words.

-For breakfast, Ms. Monroe whipped two raw eggs into a glass of warm milk to drink.
+For breakfast, Ms. Monroe whipped two raw eggs into a glass of warm whole milk to drink.
+Interesting that she didn’t opt for skim.
 Eggs and milk were her favored morning fare even while traveling and staying in hotels.

 Dinners were equally nutrient dense.
 Instead of opting for the best restaurant food which she undoubtedly could easily afford, Marilyn would stop at a market near her hotel and select steak, liver, or lamb chops for dinner.
 She would even broil them herself right in her hotel room with an electric oven!